Step 1: Controlling Tank by Subscribing to the Joy Topic

 args="$(find choreonoid_ros_tank_tutorial)/project/step1.cnoid --start-simulation" />

-Execute the choreonoid command to start the choreonoid node of the choreonoid_ros package.
-This will start the Choreonodi itself.
+Executes the choreonoid command to start the choreonoid node from the choreonoid_ros package.
+This starts Choreonoid itself.

-The following “args” are the arguments given to the choreonoid command.
-First, the project file is specified as an argument.
+The args attribute specifies arguments for the choreonoid command.
+First, it specifies the project file as an argument.

 $(find choreonoid_ros_tank_tutorial)

-This expression returns the directory of the choreonoid_ros_tank_tutorial package.
-It specifies the project file named step1.cnoid that exists in the project directory.
-Also, the
+returns the choreonoid_ros_tank_tutorial package directory.
+It specifies the step1.cnoid project file in the project directory within.
+Also:

 --start-simulation

-argument is an option to automatically start the simulation after the project is loaded.
-If this option is specified, the simulation will be started just by executing the launch file.
+is an option to automatically start simulation after loading the project.
+With this, just executing the launch file also starts the simulation.

 <node pkg="rqt_graph" name="rqt_graph" type="rqt_graph" />

-This launch file should be saved in the “launch” directory of the choreonoid_ros_tank_tutorial package.
-Then the package for this tutorial will have the following file structure.
+Save this launch file in the “launch” directory of the choreonoid_ros_tank_tutorial package.
+The tutorial package then has this file structure:

 + choreonoid_ros_tank_tutorial